microsoft/vscode-docs/docs/remote/containers.md

 ### Docker Extension limitations

 By default, the Docker extension will run remotely.
-While this is a sensible default for SSH and WSL2, it means the extension will not show local containers when VS Code is connected to a container.
+While this is a sensible default for SSH and WSL 2, it means the extension will not show local containers when VS Code is connected to a container.

 You can use one of the following solutions to resolve this problem: